Male Factor Infertility

-One of the contributing factors to a couple’s fertility difficulties can be problems with sperm number or function.
-Approximately 15-20% of infertility can be ascribed to male factor infertility.
+One of the contributing factors to a couple’s fertility difficulties can be problems with sperm numbers or function.
+Approximately 33-50% of infertility can be ascribed to male factor infertility, with the rest contributed to female infertility, a combination of both, or unexplained reasons.
 When sperm are evaluated, they are assessed for quantity, motility, and how normal they look.
 Results can appear normal, borderline, or severely abnormal.
 Severely abnormal semen analyses will often require in vitro fertilization with intracytoplasmic sperm injection (IVF-ICSI) to achieve pregnancy.
-Normal or borderline sperm may be able to generate a pregnancy, but at a reduced chance of success.
+Normal or borderline sperm may be able to generate a pregnancy but at a reduced chance of success.

 An important item to remember is that a semen analysis does not measure male fertility; it measures sperm production.
 From those numbers, we try to draw connections between analyses and chances of pregnancy, but the correlation is not always exact.
 If problems with sperm production are identified, the urological evaluation may be suggested.
 A urologist can perform a focused history, physical exam, and laboratory assessment, that might identify a reason behind the male’s difficulties.
 Many times, a hormonal or anatomic reason can be identified, which might be treated with medication or surgery.

 Treatment for male factor generally involves increasing the number of normal, motile sperm having access to the eggs.
 This is usually done with intrauterine insemination, or IVF-ICSI.